 Introduction to the programming of an installation and of the resources needed to carry it out.
 Preparation and use of bar charts; reading of networks; utilization of resources.

 16 Site supervision.

 Site diaries and records of variations, daywork and site instructions.

-Introduction to specifications, related drawings, bills of quantities and conditions of contract.
-Record drawings.
+Introduction to specifications, related drawings, bills of quantities.